-Join us for a lively walk around the city’s diverse barrios and major monuments where the smells, sights and sounds of everyday life can only be experienced on foot.
-Quaint alley ways and stairs reveal the layers of history that have transformed Lisbon over the ages.
+Join us for a lively walk around the city’s diverse barrios and major monuments where the smells, sights and sounds of everyday life can only be experienced on foot. we take quaint alley ways and sidestreets to reveal the layers of history that have transformed Lisbon over the ages.
 Our departure point makes the most of quiet views from a beautiful terrace known as a Miradouro.

 View Gothic ruins, walk past towering Baroque churches, and local boutique shops that give the city its unique character.
 With one of our personable guides you will discover the real Lisbon beyond the major tourist spots.
 Our guides are also foodies and always happy to share in a Portuguese drink, pastry or suggest cafes and restaurants for those who are interested, and request a stop for these items.
 We will always go inside of an important monuments...not just churches.

 This excursion is for those who want an insiders look at Lisbon, traversing the city like locals, walking through car-free squares, with breathtaking vistas, famous cafes and rich personalities that define the City of Explorers.
 At the end of the tour, our guides are happy to assist with other sights to explore and restaurants, while avoiding the area tourist traps.

 starting at €160 total, not per person